 So, if deductibles and rate hikes get you nervous, I suggest you head on over to one of our apps or website (lemonade.com) and get yourself a Zero Everything coverage in a few seconds.

-Update, March 2018: Zero Everything is now also available for renters and condo owners in Nevada and Georgia, and renters in Ohio!
+Update, June 2018: Zero Everything is now available for renters and condo owners in California, Illinois, Texas, Rhode Island, Nevada, Georgia, Pennsylvania, Washington DC, Maryland, Arizona, and Michigan.
+It’s also available for renters in Ohio, Iowa, Wisconsin, Oregon, Arkansas, and New Mexico.